Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Proposed Methods

 \subsection{Self-supervision for Cross-Skeleton Node Similarity Learning}

-Self-supervised learning has been applied to image \cite{pan2020self}, video \cite{wang2021temporal} and graph \cite{jin2020self} domains by generating necessary supervisory signals (i.e., pseudo labels) which are derived from data itself.
-In this work, there potentially exists important similarity between the two skeletons (dense and sparse skeletons) that describe the spatial structure of the mouse from different scales.
-In other words, the similarity are naturally embedded into the node-level representations of the two skeletons, which may play a crucial role in social behaviour representation learning.
+As aforementioned, there potentially exists important similarity between the two skeletons (dense and sparse skeletons) because they describe the spatial structure of the mouse from different scales.
+In other words, the similarity is naturally embedded into the node-level representations of the two skeletons, which may play a crucial role in social behaviour representation learning.
 Inspired by the attribute based self-supervision \cite{jin2020self} on graphs, we design an auxiliary self-supervised learning task to better preserve these attributes between the cross-skeleton pairwise nodes.

 For the $i$-th sliding window, given the initial spatial-temporal feature of the node $v_{m}$ in skeleton $s_{1}$ (i.e., $\mathbf X_{s_{1},m}^{(i)}$) and that of $v_{n}$ in skeleton $s_{2}$ (i.e., $\mathbf X_{s_{2},n}^{(i)}$), we first compute the node feature similarity between them according to the cosine similarity: